Kuratoro/haskell.zettel.page/index.md

 title: Haskell Zettelkasten
 ---

-Welcome to the **Haskell Zettelkasten**, which aims to be a comprehensive community-maintained knowledgebase for Haskell.
+Welcome to the **Haskell Zettelkasten**, which seeks to be a comprehensive community-maintained knowledge-base for Haskell.

 This site is a [Zettelkasten](https://neuron.srid.ca/2011401.html) and is managed by [neuron](https://neuron.srid.ca/).
 Its Github project is [here](https://github.com/srid/haskell-zettelkasten).